nodinosaur/JavaSealedUnions/README.md

 This library was heavily inspired by [RxEither](https://github.com/eleventigers/rxeither) and the wonderful [Domain Driven Design](https://fsharpforfunandprofit.com/ddd/) (DDD) talk by [Scott Wlaschin](https://github.com/swlaschin).
 Another similar talk with a full kata is [Types + Properties = Software](https://channel9.msdn.com/Events/FSharp-Events/fsharpConf-2016/Types-Properties-Software) by [Mark Seemann](https://github.com/ploeh).

 ## RATIONALE
 JavaSealedUnions brings unions into idiomatic Java to allow for better domain modelling.
 It can also help representing sealed classes, but that is not the main focus.
+Chaining operations and monadic composition using JavaSealedUnions is also outside the scope of the library, but any union can be lifted to other frameworks like [RxJava](http://reactivex.io/) and [Javaslang](http://www.javaslang.io/).
+A backport library for RxJava and Java 7 is available at [pakoito/RxSealedUnions](https://github.com/pakoito/RxSealedUnions).

 Java's type system is considered not very powerful although it contains most OOP niceties.
 Some of the most known absences are sealed classes and [tagged unions](https://en.wikipedia.org/wiki/Tagged_union).
 Sealed classes are available in languages like [Kotlin](https://kotlinlang.org/docs/reference/classes.html#sealed-classes), or [C#](https://msdn.microsoft.com/en-gb/library/88c54tsw.aspx).
 Tagged unions are common on [Swift](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Enumerations.html) and [Rust](https://doc.rust-lang.org/book/enums.html).